-The Index, subject to the operation of the "Tactical Trigger" described below, is designed to provide exposure to four different equity markets:

-- large-cap U.S. stocks;

-- small-cap U.S. stocks;

-- large-cap stocks in non-U.S. developed markets; and

-- emerging market stocks.

-In order to obtain exposure to these markets, the Index is allocated on a fixed-weight basis, rebalancing once a year to the four Sub-Indices at the Target Weights that are set forth in the table below.
-Each Sub-Index obtains exposure to one of the relevant markets by tracking the performance of the Relevant Futures Contract set forth in that table.
-Each of these Relevant Futures Contracts is linked to the respective Underlying Index set forth in the table.
+The Index, subject to the operation of the "Tactical Trigger" described below, is designed to provide exposure to large capitalization U.S. stocks.
+The Index obtains exposure to those stocks by tracking the performance of the Relevant Futures Contract set forth in the table below.
+The Relevant Futures Contract is linked to the Underlying Index.

-To attempt to mitigate the impact of market downturns in each of those equity markets, a tactical shift is provided in relation to each Sub-Index.
-That is, each Sub-Index may or may not be allocated to the Relevant Futures Contract for a particular month, depending on the "Tactical Trigger" that is described below, and which relates to the performance of the applicable exchange traded fund ("ETF") set forth in the table below.
-Depending upon the Tactical Trigger, each Sub-Index is allocated in its entirety each month to either:
+To attempt to mitigate the impact of market downturns in the relevant U.S. market, a tactical shift is provided in relation to the Index.
+That is, the Index may or may not be allocated to the Relevant Futures Contract for a particular month, depending on the "Tactical Trigger" that is described below, and which relates to the performance of the ETF.
+Depending upon the Tactical Trigger, the Index is allocated in its entirety each month to either: